AdamEssenmacher/MemoryToolkit.Maui/README.md

 The behavior next does its best to remove any references each view has to other views.
 It does this by setting certain properties to null (such as `ItemsSource`, `Content`, and `Parent`) and calling `ClearLogicalChildren()`.
 If this step fails to remove references to other objects, the leak will spread.
 I expect that this process will improve as MemoryToolkit.Maui matures.

 ### Phase 3) Handler Cleanup
-V2 defaults to MAUI's built-in `DisconnectHandlers()` behavior. `Compartmentalize` still clears the surrounding MAUI object graph before disconnecting handlers, while `AggressiveLegacy` keeps the old `Dispose()`-heavy cleanup available for targeted compatibility tests.
+V2 defaults to MAUI's built-in `DisconnectHandlers()` behavior. `Compartmentalize` still clears the surrounding MAUI object graph before disconnecting handlers.

 # Sample App
 A sample MAUI project is included that demonstrates the severity of the issue, along with the toolkit's ability to detect and eliminate it. **The demonstration is meant to be run on iOS.**